by Justin Williams

 ”Everyone out,” he said, ”before we burn as well.”

-A fiery beam crashed from the ceiling to the machine behind me.
-Others soon followed, and the flames flared.
+There was no other way out, no back windows large enough to squeeze through, no other door.
+Still, my sensors insisted I act.
+I would survive.
+I would be his legacy.
+I moved low against the wall, hiding from sight as I sought an escape.
+Behind me, a fiery beam crashed from the ceiling to the machine.
+Others followed, and the flames flared.
 I shielded my visual sensors with my arm, but the image of our fiery home burned into my memory.

 A great oak stretched over the path to our home.
 A symbol of life, the Clockmaker had called it.
 A symbol of the longevity and strength a living being could achieve.

-A rope hung from its bough.
+Now a rope hung from its bough.

-The mob stood below, and in their center, the Clockmaker, the noose hanging over his head.
-It grabbed at his neck with every breath he had left.
+The mob stood below, and in their center, the Clockmaker, the noose hanging over his head, dancing around his neck as a cold wind pulled in the coming storm.
+It seemed to grab at his neck with every breath he had left.
 It grabbed mine as well.
+Alma struggled on nearby, but her captors underestimated her no longer.
+She would be next.

 Voices shouted among the mob as the noose pulled tight.
 I strained my sensors, but could not make out their words.
 I could see well enough, though, see his feet lifting from the ground, see his instinctual struggles against death.
 He decided too late to fight the Fates.